TR-1000/didactic-palm-tree/README.md

-# 🆓 Suggested Open-Source Alternatives to SAP BW/4HANA
+# 🆓 Open-Source Alternatives to SAP BW/4HANA

 If you're building a personal lab for SAP data engineering on your own hardware, here's an open-source stack that mimics SAP BW/4HANA capabilities.